 Lankesh was part of a government panel involved in shaping a Maoist surrender to state police, according to reports.
 According to the BBC, the journalist was sympathetic to the Maoist rebels and was involved in the reintegration of former rebels.

-The radical right-wing Hindu group Sanatan Sanstha condemned Lankesh’s killing, according to reports.
-The group said that the journalist was a Maoist sympathiser who it had nothing to do with, according to reports.
+A Sanatan Sanstha representative condemned Lankesh’s killing, according to reports.
+The group said that the journalist was a Maoist sympathizer who it had nothing to do with, according to reports.